Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Session State

-The session-based visitor group criterion saves its session state inside session, cookie, or customized state storage.
-If the session is enabled and there is no registered custom storage, then it uses http session object as storage.
-If the session is disabled and there is no registered custom storage, then it uses http cookie as storage.
+The session-based visitor group criterion saves its session state inside a session, cookie, or customized state storage.
+If the session is enabled and there is no registered custom storage, then it uses the HTTP session object as storage.
+If the session is disabled and there is no registered custom storage, then it uses the HTTP cookie as storage.

-By default, the http session object is used if the AspNet session state mode is not Off.
-It can be changed explicitly by setting false the property EnableSession on the VisitorGroupOptions options.
+By default, CMS uses the HTTP session object if the AspNet session state mode is not Off.
+You can change it explicitly by setting the property EnableSession to false on the VisitorGroupOptions options.

 Customize State storage